mamg22/cliplunch/README.md

 ## Why that name?

-Felt hungry thinking a name, "cliplunch" came to my mind, Bon Appétit.
+Started thinking a name, felt hungry, "cliplunch" it is.